GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

 ```

 The `test_profile_page_redirect()` function sends a GET request to the top-level URL of the application.
 I have used the flag `follow_redirects` to set that the test client automatically handles the redirect responses.
 In the application, anonymous access to the profile page automatically redirects the user to the login page.
-Details of the originating requests is retrieved using the `response.request` attribute.
+Details of the originating requests are retrieved using the `response.request` attribute.

 One thing to note is that we add our application configuration once a Flask instance has been created.
 This is also the case in `app/__init__.py` because all configuration values are accessed under a flask instance.

 ## Testing HTML-Specific Content

 To give context on why you would consider testing for HTML-specific content, the profile page displays the current user's username.
-It is possible that given this definite output, we can test if indeed the profile page displays a logged in user's username.
-In another context, we can verify if a redirect to the login page actually displayed the login form by testing for specific HTML content such as the input fields or the login button.
+It is possible that given this definite output, we can test if indeed the profile page displays a logged-in user's username.
+In another context, we can verify if a redirect to the login page displayed the login form by testing for specific HTML content such as the input fields or the log in button.
 It may not make sense to go all out to test every aspect of a template.
 A "spot-check" would be sufficient.

 ```python
 # test_web_app.py